NerdHamel/kubernetes/monitoring_new/README.md

 # Prometheus setting up guide

-To monitor COGNIGY installation on kubernetes we use prometheus.
+To monitor COGNIGY installation on kubernetes we use Prometheus.
 [Prometheus](https://prometheus.io/docs/introduction/overview/) is an open-source systems monitoring and alerting toolkit originally built at SoundCloud.
 Prometheus can scrape metrics and build a data model with time series data identified by metrics name and key/value pair.

-Here to all the necessary files to install prometheus are kept in under `monitoring_new` folder.
+Here to all the necessary files to install Prometheus are kept in under `monitoring_new` folder.
 The folder structure looks like below

 ```
 .